klasnalol/containered_blog_flask/README.md

 Self‑signed HTTPS certificates are generated automatically when the frontend container starts.
 The site is available on port **443** and any plain HTTP requests are redirected to HTTPS.
+Prometheus and Grafana are also served over HTTPS using separate Nginx proxies that generate their own self‑signed certificates on startup.

 ## Downloading the Certificate